Keyboard shortcuts

 4. Carbon Budget Solution (or CO2 Price Responsiveness)

-6. Recursively Solve Using Steps (3)-(5) for Each Milestone Year until End
+5. Recursively Solve Using Steps (2) to (5) for Each Milestone Year until End

 Framework Processing Flow

-At a high level, the MUSE 2.0 iterative solution concept is as follows:
+The MUSE 2.0 solution concept is as follows:

 1. Initialisation

 Read input data, performing basic temporal set up, commodity and process/asset information.
-Consistency check is performed.
+A range of input data consistency checks are performed.

 2. Commodity Price Discovery

-Dispatch Optimimisation (hereon "Dispatch") is executed to determine commodity production and consumption, with fixed asset capacities.
-In the first time period - the calibrated base year (t0) - this step is performed before any agent investment step.
+Dispatch Optimisation (hereon "dispatch") is executed to determine commodity production and consumption, with fixed asset capacities.
+In the first milestone year - the calibrated base year - this step is performed before any agent investment step.
+In later milestone years, it is performed after agent investment is complete to determine prices for the following milestone year alongside production/consumption of all commodities.

-5. The model then also calculates the prices of commodities that are not present in the dispatch solution, but could exist in the solution for next period.
+We also calculate the prices of commodities that are not present in the dispatch solution, but could exist in the solution for the next milestone year.
 These are calculated directly from input data.
-This is done by calculating the marginal price of the process producing the commodity in question with the best objective value, where objective values are calculated using the utilisation of the next most expensive (marginal cost) asset in the dispatch stack, adjusted for availability differences, and commodity prices from the price discovery at step 3 above.
+This is done by calculating the marginal price of the process producing the commodity in question with the best decision value, assuming maximum utilisation.

 3. Agent Investment